Flutter-Bounty-Hunters/cutting_room/README.md

 If the `Composition`s that ship with `cutting_room` don't fit your needs, you can always define your own.
 To implement a custom `Composition`, you need to understand how FFMPEG commands are defined, and then assemble FFMPEG filters that accomplish your goal.

+# Cutting Room Assets
+Internally, `cutting_room` includes and uses a few assets.
+For example, `cutting_room` uses a PNG image filled with black to render black compositions.
+There are various reasons why these assets are used.
+In the future, `cutting_room` might find a way to get rid of them.

+The important part is that these assets are files.
+These files are included with `cutting_room`, and you shouldn't notice them when you're running your app with the `dart` tool.
+However, if you compile your Dart app to a binary executable, you lose access to dependency assets, including those in `cutting_room`.
+In this case, `cutting_room` will write these assets to new files on your local file system when you run your app.
+For this reason, you shouldn't be surprised if some generated image and video files appear wherever you run your video rendering.